shindeshubhamm/string-calculator/README.md

 pnpm start
 ```

 To enter new line characters, press `Enter`.
 Multiline input is supported.
-When done entering input, press `Ctrl+D`.
+When done entering input, press `Ctrl+D` on a new line.

 To use a custom delimiter, start the input with `//` followed by the delimiter and a new line.
 For example: